tamos/MACS30200proj/MethodsResults/MethodsResults.md

 title: "Simulating Forced Migration with the FLEE Agent-based Modelling Environment: Preliminary Results"
 author: Tyler Amos
 date: 9 May 2018
-abstract: "This is a summary of initial results for a simulation of forced migration, specifically internal displacement.
+abstract: "This is a summary of initial results for an agent-based simulation of forced migration, specifically internal displacement, with the FLEE simulation environment.
 The case study used is Iraq in the period January 2017 through to April 2018. "

 bibliography: Simulating-Displacement-MethodsResults.bib